ExpressVPN Lightway: Everything you need to know about the protocol

 Inspired by WireGuard technology but developed in-house, Lightway is an open-source software currently available on GitHub (opens in new tab).
 This means that everyone can check its code to ensure is safety.

 As the name suggests, it's a light protocol - comprising only about 2,000 lines of code - meaning that it can run faster and preserve your devices' battery-life.
-Our testing show that ExpressVPN's Lightway protocol more than doubled OpenVPN performance to 570-580Mbps in the UK, although it scored a less impressive 350Mbps in the US.
+Our testing show that ExpressVPN's Lightway protocol almost doubling OpenVPN performance, topping out at a rapid 630Mbps - OpenVPN only got as high as 385Mbps.

 Lightway's sleeker code means that the software is easier to audit and maintain, too.
 This enables the provider to quickly develop additional features as well as fix any possible vulnerabilities.(opens in new tab)